wearablebp/wearablebp.github.io/search.md

 permalink: /search/
 ---

-<font size="3.5">  We provide a table of results for all the articles included in the systematic review.
+<font size="4">  Here, we provide a table of results for all the articles included in the systematic review.
 Similarly, we provide a table of studies that were excluded from analysis with exclusion reasons.
 We embeded a search function that allows multiple keyword search by placing a " " in between keywords, a custom search builder that allows multiple conditional search, and an export tool that allows copying and downloading data in csv format.
 Moreover, clicking the "green +" button allows you to view all the extracted and computed information of the article.
 For a key of exclusion reasons, see <a href="{{site.baseurl}}/key/">Key</a>.
 </font>

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>